 East Gippsland Floodplain Management Strategy

-The East Gippsland Catchment Management Authority is working with local government, Victorian SES and other organisations to develop the East Gippsland Floodplain Management Strategy (EGFMS).
+The East Gippsland Catchment Management Authority has worked with local government, Victorian SES and other organisations to develop the East Gippsland Floodplain Management Strategy (EGFMS).

-You can read the draft East Gippsland Regional Floodplain Management Strategy Here.
+You can read the East Gippsland Regional Floodplain Management Strategy here.

 Floods are commonplace in East Gippsland and our communities are very aware of their impacts having already implemented actions to minimise both risk and damage to their homes and businesses.
 With the potential to disrupt essential services such as transport, water supply, sewerage, electricity and communications, flooding in East Gippsland can isolate the east of the state.